California Child Custody Counsel

 One thing the courts will not do is lean toward custody of one parent or the other based solely on the fact that they are a man or a woman.
 The non-custodial parent will be granted visitation rights based on the circumstances presented to the court.
 The frequency of visits will depend on the factors listed above.

-Contact the Child Custody Lawyers at Johnson Attorneys Group in Orange County
+Contact the Child Custody Lawyers at Johnson Attorneys Group in Los Angeles County and Orange County

 If you have questions about your child custody case, contact Johnson Attorneys Group.
-Located in Newport Beach and serving people all across Orange County, our caring and competent family law attorneys treat all our clients with the utmost professionalism.
+Located in Newport Beach and Los Angeles, we serve people all across Los Angeles County and Orange County.
+Our caring and competent family law attorneys treat all our clients with the utmost professionalism.
 We will put you and your children’s best interests first.
 Call (949) 942-8784 to request a private consultation with a child custody lawyer.
 We can also resolve any other family law issues related to visitation, parentage, child support, high-net-worth divorce, and more.